Almanzo Wilder: Settling in Missouri and later years

 Although royalties from the Little House books helped provide for the Wilders, their daughter helped support them until the mid-1930s.
 Eventually their efforts at Rocky Ridge during the 1930s and 1940s, along with the book royalties finally provided a secure enough income to allow them to attain a financial stability they had not known earlier in their marriage.
 When they were first married, Wilder's wife had helped contribute to their income by taking in occasional boarders, writing columns for a rural newspaper, and serving as Treasurer/Loan Officer for a Farm Loan Association.
 Their daughter lived with the Wilders on the farm for long periods of time, seeing that electricity and other modern updates were brought to the place, even having an English-style stone cottage built for them, and then taking over the farm house for about ten years.

 Wilder learned to drive an automobile, which greatly improved their ability to leave the farm.
 The couple took several long auto trips, with destinations such as California and the Pacific Northwest, and went several times to visit the remaining Ingalls family in South Dakota.
 When their daughter moved permanently to Connecticut around 1937, the Wilders quickly returned to their beloved farm house, later selling off the eastern land with the stone cottage.

-Wilder spent his last years happily tending small vegetable and flower gardens, indulging his lifetime love of woodworking and carpentry and tending his goats.
+Wilder spent his final years happily tending small vegetable and flower gardens, indulging his lifetime love of woodworking and carpentry and tending his goats.
 He aided his wife in greeting the carloads of Little House fans who regularly found their way to Rocky Ridge Farm.

 Wilder died on October 23, 1949, after suffering two heart attacks.
 Laura Ingalls Wilder died eight years later, on February 10, 1957.
 Their daughter, Rose Wilder Lane lived until 1968.
 All three are buried in Mansfield, and many of Wilder's possessions and handiwork can be seen today at Rocky Ridge Farm, as well as the Malone, New York, and Spring Valley, Minnesota, farm sites.
 The Rocky Ridge Farm is known today as the Laura Ingalls Wilder/Rose Wilder Lane Museum.